Jac-Zac/Self_Attention_Kernels/report/sections/single_thread.typ

 Version #link("https://github.com/Jac-Zac/Self_Attention_Kernels/blob/main/kernels/single_thread/v0.cpp")[v0] is a straightforward, correctness-first baseline implementation of causal scaled dot-product attention.
 It closely follows the textbook computation ($Q K^T$, causal masking, numerically-stable softmax, then the weighted sum with $V$) and is intentionally written for clarity rather than performance.
 The structure is heavily inspired by #link("https://github.com/HicrestLaboratory/Open-VIT-bench/blob/976c148a3fdda227918df4a8419e8cb25ef7ff89/omp_src/attention.cpp#L170")[this reference implementation] though it uses a numerically-stable softmax.
-Notably this version already uses the padded constructions of $Q, K, V$ which will come in especially handy for later versions.
 The implementation follows the following steps:

 1. Compute all $Q K^T$ scores (including masked positions)
 2. Apply causal mask by setting future positions to $-infinity$